viat/YapHash/README.md

 The YapHash fingerprint is based on the spectrogram and Mel-frequency-cepstrum-coefficients (MFCC).
 The sign of the differences in between the frequency bands and the MFCCs form a compact yet robust audio hash.

+###WaveLash - Wavelet Audio Hashing

+WaveLash is an addon to YapHash.
+Instead of using FFT and MFCCs, a J-level wavelet transform with a specific wavelet is performed.
+A major part of the hash is created by calculating the differences of the variances and one bit by calculating the zero crossing rate.
+The resulting bit lengths of the hash values is configurable (see below).

+To use WaveLash, uncomment the line _#define WAVELASH_ in _main.cpp_ and compile the source code.

 ###Usage

 YapHash is currently a command line tool and expects at least two arguments;